“…Sexual abuse is no object to age, gender or sexual orientation.”

 I can somewhat relate to Jackson’s case because I’ve been there.

-Weeks into the election, she asked me one evening if she could talk to me.
+She asked me one evening if she could talk to me.
 It was quite late as it wasn’t unusual for the newspaper staff to stay on campus until night, writing and editing stories in order to meet deadlines.

 When I reiterated a second time that this was a bad idea, she let go and started to leave but turned around and made sure to remind me of her “offer” before leaving.
 I stood there for about five minutes afterwards by myself and kept asking myself if I had just imagined the whole thing or did it really happen.